munificent/game-programming-patterns/book/subclass-sandbox.markdown

     method that it implements by calling primitive operations.
 These primitive operations are abstract and get implemented by the subclasses.

-    So where this pattern provides the primitives and delegates the high-level behavior to subclasses, the Template Method Pattern provides the high-level behavior and delegates the primitives.
+    So where the Subclass Sandbox pattern provides the primitives and delegates the high-level behavior to subclasses, the Template Method Pattern provides the high-level behavior and delegates the primitives.